 Maintaining a healthy routine while traveling and on-the-go can be a challenge.
 This past month I was activated in the Air National Guard to provide assistance in the fight against COVID-19.
 During this one month period I lived out of a hotel room, which hosted only a mini fridge and microwave.
 While many of the other military men and women I was working with lived off fast food and donations of chips, pop, and canned tuna, I was fortunate to be able to maintain an eating lifestyle similar to what I live at home.
-This is how I did it.Continue reading “How to Eat Healthy When Traveling & On The Go”
+This is how I did it.Continue reading “How to Maintain Healthy Eating Habits While Traveling”

 Walking through the breakfast isle in the store, I can’t help but think, this is what America is serving our youth…breakfast cereals laden with sugar, artificial flavors and colors, and highly processed white flour with virtually no nutritional value aside from the vitamins and minerals added back in after the fact.
 Unfortunately even those are minimally beneficial as fortified vitamins and minerals are rarely added in a form our body can easily digest.